Renewable Energy Publications by Eric Martinot

 "China's latest leap: An update on renewables policy," Eric Martinot and Li Junfeng, Renewable Energy World 13(4): 51-57 (Jul/Aug 2010).
 An up-to-date summary of current market status and recent policy changes during 2008-2009, including a 2009 update by the Chinese government to the 2005 Renewable Energy Law.

-"Renewable power for China: Past, present, and future," Eric Martinot, pre-publication version, forthcoming in Frontiers of Energy and Power Engineering in China, 2010.
-Includes more history and future challenges than above paper.
+"Renewable power for China: Past, present, and future," Eric Martinot, Frontiers of Energy and Power Engineering in China 4(3): 287-294 (2010).
+Provides an historical and current overview of markets and policies, as well as future priorities.
 Copyright Higher Education Press and Springer-Verlag 2010.

 Renewables Global Status Report 2009 Update, REN21 Renewable Energy Policy Network (Paris, 2009), 31 pp. (Lead Author: Eric Martinot) This "update" edition supplements the 2007 full edition (below), with updated statistics and tables for 2008 and recent trends.
 There is also a summary on-line version in Renewable Energy World magazine Sep/Oct 2009.